Ikmalrl/Computer-Security/README.md

 ## 📘 Overview

-This repository contains all the Python implementations and demonstrations for the **Cryptography Design and Application**.
+This repo includes all the Python codes and demonstration for the **Cryptography Design and Application**.
-Each section demonstrates a different encryption concept using **custom-designed algorithms** developed in Python and tested using **Google Colab**.
+Each part showcases a different encryption concept using **custom-built algorithms** written in Python and tested on **Google Colab**.

 ---